 With the wintry setting of Narnia (“always winter, never Christmas”) and an appearance by Santa Claus himself, 2005’s The Chronicles of Narnia: The Lion, The Witch and the Wardrobe can count itself among favorite holiday films that aren’t strictly about Christmas.
 The summer scenes were filmed in New Zealand, but the area of the Czech Republic known as Bohemian Switzerland had the honor of representing the snow-covered fantasyland.
 If you’re looking for Mr. Tumnus’ house, check among the cool stone formations of Tisa Walls (Tiske Skaly), a great area for hiking and rock climbing.
 Looking for the amazing natural rock bridge the children cross?
 It’s called Pravcicka Bana, and unfortunately, it’s not stable enough for everyone to walk on, but you can view it from a distance.
-You can also see some gorgeous wintry landscapes closer to home with the most magical Christmas trains in America.

 The Mall of America